 What happens after I’m given a deportation liability notice?

 Getting a deportation liability notice doesn’t mean you can be deported straightaway – it simply begins the process.
-You have various appeal rights (depending on what kind of visa you’ve got and why they’re deporting you) that you can use before you’re deported (see below, “How can I challenge my deportation?”).
+You have various appeal rights (depending on what kind of visa you’ve got and why they’re deporting you) that you can use before you’re deported (see below).

 Only after you’ve had the chance to use your appeal rights can Immigration NZ then make a deportation order and force you to leave the country.